LauraWartschinski/PrivateFriendToFriend/README.md

 ![example of bootstrapping](https://github.com/LauraWartschinski/PrivateFriendToFriend/blob/master/doku/bootstrap.png)

-#### the Friend Overlay ####
+#### The Friend Overlay / Filesharing ####

 Friends are users that trust each other.
 The friend connection is symmetrical.
 Friends have to exchange their public keys over a secure channel of communication that is not provided by this network (but also not very hard).
 Friends exchange files with each other and tell friends which files they can provide.

+In the local folder reserved for the user, all files are stored.
+Every file that is located there is advertised by name to all friends, who in turn advertise the file to their friends.
+If a announcement is received, the receiver stores the filename and the connection details of the announcer.
+If the same file (for simplicity: a file with the same name) is advertised by somebody else, this is ignored.
+Therefore, the knowledge about the file spreads through the network like a tree with the root at the origin peer.

+(In a real life implementation for actual use, it would be useful to use a soft state protocol that updates the messages in regular intervals and assumes that files are not longer available if the last update is after a certain timeout.
+This might be tricky, since updates from friends might refresh the file again, so cycles have to be avoided.)

+A user can send a request for a file to a friend who announced that file to them.
+The files will be transmitted directly, or if the friend doesn't store the file locally, the friend will first request the file from whoever announced it to *them*, and so forth, until the file is transmitted to the final recipient.

+In our implementation, files are stored in the same folder as the files that are announced to the network, so they spread through the network.

+#### Conclusion ####

+The network is, obviously, not exactly fast and efficient.
+In the worst case, a long chain of n friends with no interconnections (Alice-Bob-Claire-Emily), a transmission from Alice to Emily would require n transmissions of announcements, n requests, and n times a file to be delivered over the whole network.
+The routing complexity is in O(n), which is considerably worse than lots of other, more sensible filesharing systems, e.g. those with a DHT.
+Every Peer only *needs* to have one friend to be able to receive files, but it is not given that every file will be available in such case.
+It is possible if the whole friend overlay is a connected graph, which doesn't need to be the case, since it is up to the user who they consider to be a friend.
+To sum it up, this P2P network is very inefficient.

+It's upsides are definitely the deniability features.
+Nobody knows if the person asking for a file wants it for themselves, or to transmit it somebody else.
+The same goes for file announcements.
+Everybody is only ever exchanging files with their direct friends.
+Maybe there could be some kind of application of such a system in the real world.

+The unique structure and the implementation details that came with the double overlay structure are the main points of interest.
+It is possible to transmit (text) files with the programm, but it is not exactly comfortable.

+## How to install ##